This article is original content written by Manchester, CT Financial Advisor Thomas Scanlon, CFP®, CPA

 Good Debt is borrowing to purchase a home.
 If managed appropriately, good debt is also used to pursue higher education.
 Repeat, if managed appropriately.

 Keep in mind that housing prices are cyclical.
-Additionally the economic meltdown of 2008-2009 damaged a lot of homeowner’s balance sheets.
+I’m sure you recall what the Great Recession of 2008-2009 did to housing prices.
 With that said for many Americans owning a home makes a lot of sense over a long period of time.
 To make this happen generally a mortgage will need to be taken out.
 If you rent an apartment then all you end up with is a cigar box full of rent receipts at the end of the year.
 Renting may make sense over a shorter period of time.
 In my opinion, long term renting is not the way to go.
 Face it, you have to live somewhere.
 Hopefully it’s not with your in-laws.

 Higher Education is a little trickier.
 Generally speaking the more education you have the more doors are open and there is more opportunity for upward mobility.
 With that said, there are a lot of recent college graduates living in their parents’ basement working part time at the local mall.
 That hurts.